locuslab/e2e-model-learning/README.md

 (a) a generic inventory stock problem and (b) an electrical grid scheduling task based on over eight years of data from PJM.

-Please see our paper [Task-based End-to-end Model Learning](https://arxiv.org/abs/1703.04529) and the code in this repository ([locuslab/e2e-model-learning](https://github.com/locuslab/e2e-model-learning)) for more details about the general approach proposed and our initial experimental implementations.
+Please see our paper [Task-based End-to-end Model Learning in Stochastic Optimization](https://arxiv.org/abs/1703.04529) and the code in this repository ([locuslab/e2e-model-learning](https://github.com/locuslab/e2e-model-learning)) for more details about the general approach proposed and our initial experimental implementations.